splunk/public-o11y-docs/alerts-detectors-notifications/autodetect/autodetect-splunk-op-apm.rst

     #.
 Profiling throttling.
     #.
 Spans dropped because blocked
 #.
 Use the filter, time window, and chart resolution as needed to better understand when your workload increased.
-#.
-In the Chart Actions menu select :guilabel:`Troubleshoot this Time Window in (APM)` to further investigate.

 Once you determine the timeline for the increased workload, consider what else happened at that time.
 Was there a release, for example?